Carglglz/asyncmd/README.md

 # Tools for MicroPython Async Development

 Inspired by [aiorepl](https://github.com/micropython/micropython-lib/tree/master/micropython/aiorepl),
-mpy-aiotools is an asyncio based set of tools to help with the development of asynchronous applications implemented in MicroPython.
+asyncmd is an asyncio based set of tools to help with the development of asynchronous applications implemented in MicroPython.

 Asyncio is ideal for running multiple tasks concurrently[^1], however an easy way to **interactively** inspect running tasks in the event loop was not available